hamza-al/discord-bot/README.md

-  sell     Sells a given amount of items stash    Shows user's hidden stash of money steal    Robs the mentioned users balance store    Sends a given amount of items to the user's vault unvault  Returns given amount of vaulted items to the user's inventory urban    Shows definition of a word in the urban dictionary
+  sell     Sells a given amount of items stash    Shows user's hidden stash of money steal    Robs the mentioned users balance
+  Donate   Donates a set amount of money to another user store    Sends a given amount of items to the user's vault unvault  Returns given amount of vaulted items to the user's inventory urban    Shows definition of a word in the urban dictionary